 Directions to make your natural flea repellent

-One of the most significant discoveries in the flea battle is that there is a direct correlation between a pet’s health and their ability to resist fleas.
+One of the most significant discoveries in the flea battle is that there is a direct correlation between a pet’s health and its ability to resist fleas.

 This is a guest post by Amber Bradshaw of My Homestead Life.
 Amber is an environmentalist, homesteader, garden and outdoor enthusiast.
 She is a wife, mother of three.
 Amber owns a contracting business with her husband, was President of the local Herb Society for the last three years, a 4-H Leader, Blogger and runs a CSA.
 Amber strives to get back into nature with a more sustainable and self-reliant lifestyle that fits a busy schedule and a tight budget.
 She lives on the east coast with her family on a little over 1/4 acre and encourages others to do big things with small spaces.